Browse by Medical Category

 Digestive Healthcare Center

+My clinical research program focuses on the early detection of gastrointestinal malignancy using advanced endoscopic techniques.
+Endoscopic confocal endomicroscopy is a new endoscopic technique for detecting neoplasms in the GI tract.
 We also use advanced endoscopic techniques for the detection of early pancreatic malignancy arising from cystic lesions of the pancreas.
-Endoscopic ultrasound is used to guide fine needle aspiration and optical coherence tomography (OCT) imaging.
+Confocal needle imaging is performed using a novel catheter placed within a EUS needle and guided into a cystic lesion.
 A variety of cyst fluid markers are used to enhance the diagnostic accuracy of EUS imaging alone.
 We have examined the accuracy of CEA and cytology in the diagnosis of mucinous cystic lesions.
-Currently we are investigating new molecular markers.
-OCT imaging is performed using a novel catheter placed within a EUS needle and guided into a cystic lesion.
+Currently we are investigating new molecular markers such as kRAS and GNAS.
+For a list of current research projects, please visit Dr. Brugge's research page.

-We are currently directing several clinical trials, including EUS guided Abraxane injection of pancreas cysts and a pilot study of endoscopic radiofrequency ablation of malignant bile duct strictures (visit the Clinical Trials website of the National Institutes of Health for more information).
+We are currently directing several clinical trials, including EUS guided Abraxane injection of pancreas cysts and a pilot study of confocal endomicroscopy of pancreatic cysts (visit the Clinical Trials website of the National Institutes of Health for more information).

 Endoscopic ultrasound (EUS)-guided fine needle aspiration (FNA) is performed with a linear echoendoscope using endoscopic imaging as well as ultrasound guidance.
 During FNA, the needle can be seen entering the pancreas.
 For cystic lesions, fluid is removed.
 For solid lesions, cytologic material is sampled.

 Back to Top